- Open Access

 We thank Prof. Dr. Matthias Morfeld (University of Applied Sciences Magdeburg-Stendal) for providing us the original SF-8 syntax.

+Open Access funding enabled and organized by Projekt DEAL.
 The normative sample was assessed within a multitopic survey 2004 founded by the Robert-Koch-Institute (founded by the federal ministry of health).
 No specific grant from funding agencies in the public, commercial, or not-for-profit sectors were received.

 Ethics approval and consent to participate